9 Sanity-Saving New Year’s Resolutions and Goal Setting Ideas for Moms

 It all starts by getting your life organized… so put it all on paper!

-Because there is often a million things going on at the same time, it is important you stay organized by penciling everything in.
+Because there are often a million things going on at the same time, it is important you stay organized by penciling everything in.

 2. Get a family calendar